kgrid/python-sdk/README.md

 Packaging each class separately has its advantages, especially if each class represents a distinct, independent feature with unique dependencies which is not the case in our usecase.
 However, using optional dependencies within a single package can offer significant benefits in terms of usability and maintainability.
 Here’s a comparison to help decide which approach might work best for you

 1. Installation Simplicity
-With optional dependencies, users install a single package (kgrid) and add only the extra features they need using extras (e.g., kgrid[cli]).
+With optional dependencies, users install a single package (kgrid_sdk) and add only the extra features they need using extras (e.g., kgrid_sdk[cli]).
 This is generally simpler and more user-friendly, as all features are accessible through a single, central package

 2. Namespace and Code Organization
 Keeping everything in a single package means all classes share the same namespace and project structure, making the API simpler and more cohesive for users.
-They import from KGrid package regardless of the feature set they need, which simplifies code and documentation.
+They import from kgrid_sdk package regardless of the feature set they need, which simplifies code and documentation.

 3. Code Reusability and Dependency Management
 A single package with optional dependencies is easier to manage if some classes share common dependencies.
 You only define common dependencies once, and updates propagate across all features.
 It also avoids versioning conflicts between interdependent features.